kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Gateway Buffer Filling Up

-Cause: The backend export rate is too low compared to the gateway ingestion rate.
+Symptom: The backend export rate is too low compared to the gateway ingestion rate.

 Remedy:

-- Option 1: Increase ingestion rate capabilities in your backend.
+- Option 1: Increase maximum backend ingestion rate.
 For example, by scaling out the SAP Cloud Logging instances.

-- Option 2: Decrease the amount of metrics sent to the gateway (for example, by disabling certain inputs or applying namespace filters in your MetricPipeline).
+- Option 2: Reduce emitted metrics by re-configuring the MetricPipeline (for example, by disabling certain inputs or applying namespace filters).

+- Option 3: Reduce emitted metrics in your applications.

 ### Gateway Throttling

-Cause: Gateway cannot receive metrics at the given rate.
+Symptom: Gateway cannot receive metrics at the given rate.

 Remedy: